protontypes/open-sustainable-technology/README.md

 - [AgML](https://github.com/BigDataWUR/AgML-crop-yield-forecasting) - Aspires to identify key research gaps and opportunities at the intersection of agricultural modelling and machine learning research and support enhanced collaboration and engagement between experts in these disciplines.
 - [Petari](https://github.com/Sahil1786/Petari) - An initiative by an organization aiming to redistribute excess food from various events to those in need.
 - [Food Expiration Dates](https://github.com/lorenzovngl/FoodExpirationDates) - This simple app helps you avoid forgetting to consume foods that are about to expire.
+- [The Farmer Journal](https://github.com/usetania/tania-core) - A farm management software for the hobbyist and smallholder farmer.

 ## Emissions
 ### Carbon Intensity and Accounting